ivanf-nz/homelab/README.md

 This homelab is built around a **Topton N100 mini PC**, running [Proxmox VE](https://www.proxmox.com) directly on bare metal.
 All core services—firewalling, DNS filtering, VPN, and local apps—are virtualised inside Proxmox using either VMs or LXC containers.

-It gives me complete control over networking in my flat, offers isolation between services, and serves as a hands-on platform to learn sysadmin, networking, and Linux infrastructure.
+It gives me complete control over networking in my apartment, offers isolation between services, and serves as a hands-on platform to learn sysadmin, networking, Linux infrastructure and the Linux command line.

 ---